DataSights Logo

 Security and Data Privacy Considerations

 Every connected app represents a potential entry point into your financial data, so security evaluation deserves the same rigour you apply to any vendor decision.
-The four areas below cover the key controls you can verify before and after granting an app access to Xero.

 Understanding App Permissions